cnr-isti-vclab/3DHOP/README.txt

 2. **Browser Tweaking**
 The simplest way to test the 3DHOP features on your PC _without_ installing any other software, is to allow your browser to access local files on your file system (this practice is disabled by default due to security risk).
 The trick to solve this issue is simple, but is restricted only to the Google CHROME or OPERA browsers.
+Here are the instructions (more detailed info about the deployment of 3DHOP can be found in this [pdf](http://3dhop.net/download/3DHOPsite_deployment.pdf)).

-On a Windows PC, here are the instructions:
+   For Windows:
    + browse to google CHROME (or OPERA) folder in your local file system;
    + right click on the CHROME (or OPERA) executable file, and select "send to" Desktop as link in the contextual menu;
    + browse to your desktop;